rakshit087/Face-Mask-Detection-PyTorch/README.md

 <a href = "https://pytorch.org/hub/pytorch_vision_mobilenet_v2/"> MobileNet with Pytorch </a> I used official documentations as a reference for transfer learning. <br>

-<a href = "https://github.com/chandrikadeb7/Face-Mask-Detection"> Chandrika Deb's Mask Detector </a> It is a similer project, so whenever I was lost, I used this as a reference.
-Also this Readme is heavily inspired by her Readme <br>
+<a href = "https://github.com/chandrikadeb7/Face-Mask-Detection"> Chandrika Deb's Mask Detector </a> It is a similar project, so whenever I was lost, I used this as a reference.
+Also the Readme of this project is heavily inspired by her's<br>

 PS-I recently learned deep learning, so there may be a better approch to this project.
 Any kind of improvement or suggestions are most welcomed.